Switchable Cascaded Inputs for High Gain Channel

 An Optional Switch for Standard 5E3 Parallel or Cascaded Inputs

-With switch lever left you get standard 5E3 parallel input channels.
-With switch right the Normal Channel cascades into the Bright Channel for overdrive.
+This is what I did and I really like being able to switch back and forth between standard 5E3 and cascaded channels.
+With switch lever IN you get standard 5E3 parallel input channels.
+With switch OUT the Normal Channel cascades into the Bright Channel for preamp tube overdrive.

 This ON-ON 3PDT switch will allow you to move between standard parallel 5E3 channels and cascaded overdrive.
 With the switch in 'Parallel' the only difference between a stock 5E3 is the separated cathode resistors on V1 which will have no impact on tone.